 The two are not connected 😉

 The banda accommodation and food are basic and cheap; if you’re happy with cold bucket showers and a kerosene lamp, you’ll love this place.
 Isla and I hired bikes for a guided tour of the Forest and the Falls and I even saw my first Grey Cheeked Mangabey!
 Hussein and Peter (tel +256(0)751949368 / +256(0)751955671) are very friendly and knowledgeable about the forest’s birds and trees, under threat from so-called developers.
-The campsite is a real gem – just looking for a volunteer to help them promote and develop it.
+The campsite is a real gem.

 PHEW!
 Well I’ve worn myself out just reliving all of that lot…!
 Time for a lie-down now…

-So what does 2013 hold for the Muzungu?
+So what does the New Year hold for the Muzungu?

 2013 is my year – and hopefully Uganda’s too, after National Geographic voted Uganda one of the top 20 places to visit in 2013.

-*After four years, Lonely Planet has dropped its links with Diary of a Muzungu and the 100s of other travel bloggers featured on its web site.
+*Sadly, after four years, Lonely Planet has dropped its links with Diary of a Muzungu and the 100s of other travel bloggers featured on its web site, after Lonely Planet was sold to the BBC.
 Farewell #lp we’ve had a good run.
-We loved being Lonely Planet’s no. 1 destination to visit in 2012 and working with LP bloggers to create a free downloadable book of photography was a personal highlight.
+We in Uganda loved being Lonely Planet’s no. 1 destination to visit in 2012 and working with Lonely Planet bloggers to create a free downloadable book of photography was a personal highlight.

 Diary of a Muzungu now accepts guest posts so if you have a story you want to share with the world, please get in touch!
 Thanks to my first guest blogger Mark Penhallow for a hilarious blog about Driving in Kampala

-If you haven’t visited Uganda yet, feel free to explore my blog or drop me an email for more travel ideas.
+If you haven’t visited Uganda yet, feel free to explore my blog or drop the Muzungu an email for more Uganda and East Africa travel ideas.